Chestnut class

 There are two types of reading book that your child may bring home:

-- A reading practice book.
-This will be at the correct phonic stage for your child.
-They should be able to read this fluently and independently and will have already read this with an adult at school.
-This will be available via the online system and changed weekly.
+- A reading practice book - My book.
+This will be at the correct phonic stage for your child and will be sent home after Autumn half term.
+They will have already read this with an adult in school so will be familiar with it.
+This will be sent home on a Friday and needs to be returned the following Friday to change.

-- A sharing book.
+- A sharing book - Our book.
 Your child will not be able to read this on their own.
 This book is for you both to read and enjoy together.

 Spelling/Phonics

-Your child will learn and practise their spellings within their phonics sessions.
-Any additional work will be sent home to help your child to practice their phonetical skills.
+Your child will learn and practise spellings within their phonics sessions.
+Work will be sent home weekly to help your child to practice the phonetical skills they have learned in class that week.